centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 ## Centreon Plugin Pack Manager release notes

+### 20.04.3

+#### Bug fixes

+- After adding a license or a token the user must access to associated functionalities
+- Disable 'Add' button when input is empty

+### 20.04.2

+#### Bug fixes

+- The centreon_map user needs to be admin to have the license working on Central server

 ### 20.04.1

   - Drop legacy table not used since PPM version 2.1.0 (PR #100)